Mikejo5000/vsts-docs-pr/docs/articles/migration-import.md

 Reading through the file you will notice the Expected Import Status column has either 'Active' or 'Historical'.
 Active indicates that it's expected that the identity on this row will map correctly on import and will become active.
 Historical will become historical identities on import.
 It's important that you review the generated mapping file for completeness and correctness.

+> [!IMPORTANT]
+> Your import will fail if major changes occur to your Azure AD Connect SID sync between import attempts.
+New users can be added between dry runs, and corrections to ensure previously imported historical identities become active are also OK.
+However, changing an existing user that was previously imported as active is not supported at this time.
+Doing so will cause your import to fail.
+For example, completing a dry run import, deleting an identity from your AAD that was imported actively, recreating a new user in AAD for that same identity, and attempting another import where the AD identity tries to import actively into the newly created AAD identity is not supported.

 Start by reviewing the correctly matched identities.
 Are all of the expected identities present?
 Are the users mapped to the correct AAD identity?
 If any values are incorrectly mapped or need to be changed then you'll need to contact your Azure AD administrator to check whether the on-premises AD identity is part of the sync to Azure AD and has setup correctly.
 Check the [documentation](https://aka.ms/vstsaadconnect "Integrating your on-premises identities with Azure Active Directory") on setting a sync between your on-premises AD and Azure AD.

 Next, review the identities that are labeled as 'Historical'.
 This implies that a matching AAD identity couldn't be found.
 This could be for one of four reasons.